 ask questions about ps3,

-ps3 album art not showing,
+ps3 album art icon,

 ps3 how to ask for password when u log in,